Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Contributions of faces

 Let us now show the following lemma, which we use to analyze omnipresent faces.

-\begin{lemma} \rt{Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$,} let $G$ be well-behaved, let it satisfy (I0), (I4) and (I8), let $\gamma$ be a \rt{good configuration} that strongly appears in $G$, \rt{let $G'$ be the $\gamma$-reduction of $G$, let $G''$ be a subgraph of $G'$ that includes all the rings and satisfies (I0),} and let $H$ be a component of $G''$ that contains a new edge or a new vertex.
-Assume that either $\Sigma$ is a disk and $|{\cal R}|=1$ and every face of $G''$ is closed $2$-cell, \rt{in which case we let $R$ be the unique member of $\cal R$}, or that $G''$ has an omnipresent face, \rt{in which case we let $R$ be the boundary walk of the omnipresent face that is a subgraph of $H$.
-In either case $H$ can be regarded as a plane graph with one ring $R$.} Then $H$ is not very exceptional.
-Furthermore, if $\gamma$ is isomorphic to one of $\R6$, $\R6'$, $\R7$, $\R7'$, $\R7''$, $\R7'''$ or $\R7''''$, then $H$ is not exceptional. \end{lemma}
+\begin{lemma} Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, let $G$ be well-behaved, let it satisfy (I0), (I4) and (I8), let $\gamma$ be a good configuration that strongly appears in $G$, let $G'$ be the $\gamma$-reduction of $G$, let $G''$ be a subgraph of $G'$ that includes all the rings and satisfies (I0), and let $H$ be a component of $G''$ that contains a new edge or a new vertex.
+Assume that either $\Sigma$ is a disk and $|{\cal R}|=1$ and every face of $G''$ is closed $2$-cell, in which case we let $R$ be the unique member of $\cal R$, or that $G''$ has an omnipresent face, in which case we let $R$ be the boundary walk of the omnipresent face that is a subgraph of $H$.
+In either case $H$ can be regarded as a plane graph with one ring $R$.
+Then $H$ is not very exceptional.
+Furthermore, if $\gamma$ is isomorphic to one of $\R6$, $\R6.1$, $\R7$, $\R7.1$, $\R7.2$, $\R7.3$ or $\R7.4$, then $H$ is not exceptional. \end{lemma}

-\begin{proof} \rt{Since $H$ contains a new vertex or a new edge, it does not satisfy (E0).} If $\gamma$ is isomorphic to one of $\R7$, $\R7'$, $\R7''$, $\R7'''$ or $\R7''''$, then all vertices in ${\cal A}_\gamma\cup{\cal I}_\gamma$ and all their neighbors are internal \rt{by the definition of appearance}, and thus each new edge or new vertex is at distance at least two from $R$.
+\begin{proof} Since $H$ contains a new vertex or a new edge (which are not contained in the boundary), it does not satisfy (E0).
+If $\gamma$ is isomorphic to one of $\R7$, $\R7.1$, $\R7.2$, $\R7.3$ or $\R7.4$, then all vertices in ${\cal A}_\gamma\cup{\cal I}_\gamma$ and all their neighbors are internal by the definition of appearance, and thus each new edge or new vertex is at distance at least two from $R$.
 It follows that $H$ cannot be exceptional.
-Similarly, we exclude the case that $\gamma$ is isomorphic to $\R6$ or $\R6'$.
+Similarly, we exclude the case that $\gamma$ is isomorphic to $\R6$ or $\R6.1$.
 Thus, assume that $\gamma$ is one of $\R1$, \ldots, $\R5$.